nicolas-gatta/TimerStopwatch-Group6/README.md

 ### Video Tutorial
 See https://www.youtube.com/watch?v=5uYOPUj5J3Q
-for a tutorial on YouTube that explains (a perhaps slightly older version of) this example Java source code.
+for a tutorial on YouTube that explains (a slightly older version of) this example Java source code.

 ### Prerequisites